Compressibility and volume variations due to composition in multicomponent fluids: Numerical examples for three aqueous solutions

 To obtain realistic conditions, we use data from {\it Global Seawater Oxygen-18 Levels} which, among other, contains $(T,p,y)$ measurements of ocean conditions done between 1949 and 2009 at different points all over the earth, see \cite{seawaterdata}.
 After filtering incomplete data, our database still contains $20295$ measurements.
 Our reference conditions are $3.956$ percent of salinity, a temperature of $24.3^{\,\circ} {\rm C}$ and a pressure of $20.21\, {\rm dbar}$.
 After fitting $\rho^S$, we calculate the approximate ideal density using the formula \eqref{densbinaryideal}.
-We compare the exact density $\varrho^{\rm sw}$ of the seawater library with our calculated density $\varrho^{\rm id}$ according to the ideal model.
-The relative error over the data set is
+We compare the exact density $\varrho^{\rm sw}$ (resp.\ $\varrho^{\rm gsw}$) of the seawater library (resp.\ the Gibbs seawater library) with our calculated density $\varrho^{\rm id}$ according to the ideal model.
+For the former case, the relative error over the data set is